dannywillems/dannywillems.github.io/_posts/2023-11-01-a-recap-of-lookup-arguments.md

 computations that would be expensive to constrain otherwise.
 In other terms, lookup arguments are used for relations of high algebraic complexities.

+## MVLookup

+MVLookup are described in https://eprint.iacr.org/2022/1530.pdf.
+It is based on the sumcheck protocol.

 ### Homomorphic commitments

 Useful to prove *simultaneously* (i.e with a single query) that $a_{i}$ and